Nick Dellar

 His first guitar was accompanied by Bert Weedon’s “Play in a Day” and that was the start of a learning process which will never stop.
 Nick has never had a formal guitar lesson in his life and still can't read music although he now has a reasonable understanding of the scale numbers system.
 He taught himself by first listening, then playing and his ears are now very well educated.
 Despite this, when it comes to vocals he can’t carry a tune in a bucket, so sticks to making the guitar ‘cry and sing’.

 Although the proud owner of a pet Squier Tele, he is a dyed in the wool acoustic guitarist and reckons he can’t flatpick worth a damn.
-Fingerstyle was his first love but he has played bottleneck for decades and within the last couple of years has converted his elderly Epiphone to a lap slide guitar.
+Fingerstyle was his first love but he has played bottleneck for decades and a few years ago converted his elderly Epiphone to a lap slide guitar

 Not afflicted with the desire for stardom, Nick kept his talent firmly buried under a bushel for years until I dared him to open for Isaac Guillory at our local Folk Club.
 He did and lost crippling stage fright overnight.
 Whilst he does occasionally play in public he does still generally prefer to keep out of the spotlight."